stevenmcintosh/Office-Fussball/README.md

 # fussball
-The office got a Fussball table, so I built a website for it.
-Leaderboards, seasons, Promotions, relegations, Active Directory integration etc.
+The office got a Fussball table, so I built a website for it :)

+Leaderboards, Seasons, Promotions, Relegations, Stats, the full she-bang.
+Even Active Directory integration!

-Was a lot of fun!
+It was a lot of fun and is still going strong.

+Feel free to take a clone!

 ****************************************************************
 ***************************** Pages ****************************